AzureIoTGBB/azure-iot-edge-hol/README.md

 This hands-on lab demonstrates setting up, configuring, and developing modules for [Azure IoT Edge](https://azure.microsoft.com/en-us/services/iot-edge/).
 The intent of these labs is not to cover exhaustively every IoT Edge topic, but rather cover a scenario that allows the student to learn and understand the basics of IoT Edge, develop modules and Edge ASA jobs, and perform Edge configuration, all in a pseudo-realistic use case.

+These labs were originally developed to be delivered by the IoT GBBs to customers, however, they are available for any customers or partners to leverage to play or learn.
+Over time, they will evolve past their original use to incorporate other use cases.

 In this workshop you will:

 * Setup and configure a simple IoT Device, based on an Arduino Uno connected to a DHT22 temperature sensor, to simply (and dumbly) send temperture over the serial port every 3 seconds